 Death by Cameo: Inverted with the AIM mook who gives up and runs away from Tony.
 He's played by the movie's fight coordinator, Si-Fu Eric Oram.
 This makes his line, 'Honestly, I hate working here; they are so weird.' even funnier.

-Dawson Casting: Downplayed, but Robert Downey Jr. plays the 20-year old Stark during the flashback at the start of the film.
+Dawson Casting: Downplayed, but Robert Downey Jr. plays the 30-year old Stark during the 1999/2000 flashback at the start of the film.
+(In The Stinger Stark's references to his past indicate he was born in 1969)

 Fake American: English actress Rebecca Hall as American Dr. Maya Hansen, and Australian Guy Pearce as American Aldrich Killian.